Sh1v4nk/Snake-Game-Js/README.md

 ## How to Play

 1. Open [SnakeXenzia](https://sh1v4nk.github.io/SnakeXenzia/) in a web browser.
-2. Use arrow keys or WASD buttons to control the snake movement.
+2. Use `Arrow Keys` or `WASD` buttons to control the snake movement.
 3. Collect food to grow longer and increase your score.
 4. Avoid collisions with the snake's own body and the game borders.